Last updated on May 18th, 2022 at 03:45 pm

-- A trap bar.
+- A trap or hex bar.
 This is one of those bars that you will wonder how you ever lived without.
-I regularly use this one from Body Solid.
-You can check current pricing on that one here on Amazon.
+I use this easy load trap bar by Titan Fitness.
+The rotating handles and easy loading make this an ideal choice.

 - An EZ curl bar.
 This is another “can’t live without it” staple for me.
-I’ve used several, but currently enjoy this one by Body Solid.
-Like its barbell counterpart, it comes in both silver and bad ass black.
+I’ve used several, but this black zinc model from Fringe Sport has been my go to for the last 4 years.

 That said, it’s really hard to get the most out of a lot of weight training exercises if you don’t have some basic weight lifting equipment.
 The most basic of that is a barbell and plates.

 What makes a great weight training setup???

 That may seem like a dumb question, but I’m surprised at home many people I run into that don’t really know.
 The most common answer is “some weights”.
 I think we should be a little more specific than that.

 For starters, “some weights” is actually a good beginning.
 The question is how many and what kind.
 I wrote two articles that will help you if that’s a decision you find yourself faced with at this point in the construction of your home gym.